oracle-quickstart/Processes_monitoring/Readme.md

 #DON'T EDIT BELOW VARIABLES

-ansible_winrm_password = If use_vault is set to yes, will use the password from the vault.
-If not, it will take the value from input_windows_password.

-ansible_connection = Type of connection for Windows Hosts. ansible_winrm_server_cert_validation = If it should validate winrm_server_cert.
-ansible_winrm_transport = Type of winrm transport.
-ansible_pipelining = Pipelining is set to false. win_processes_file_location = The path to the Windows processes file to monitor win_processes_file_destination = The path to put the Windows processes file on the Windows Hosts. win_custom_metric_script_destination = The path to put the metric Python script on the Windows Hosts.
+win_processes_file_location = The path to the Windows processes file to monitor win_processes_file_destination = The path to put the Windows processes file on the Windows Hosts. win_custom_metric_script_destination = The path to put the metric Python script on the Windows Hosts.